Jacques-Roger Booh-Booh

 Jacques-Roger Booh-Booh (born February 5, 1938) is a Cameroonian politician and diplomat.
 He was the Minister of External Relations of Cameroon from 1988 to 1992 and the head of United Nations Assistance Mission for Rwanda (UNAMIR).

 Early life and career

 Booh-Booh was born in Manak, Cameroon.
 Working at the Ministry of External Relations, he was Head of the Department of African Affairs, Director for Asia and Africa, Deputy Permanent Representative to the United Nations, and Ambassador to Morocco, Greece and UNESCO.
 He was Cameroon's Ambassador to the Soviet Union from 1981 to 1983 and its Ambassador to France from 1983 until he was named Minister of External Relations on May 16, 1988.
 He also wrote a book, published in Paris in 1982, called The Decolonization of Namibia: a Usurped Mandate.

+He has four children and one grandson.